 If a runner is dropping from the race, for any reason, the crew should help ensure the runner lets the aid station captain know that they are withdrawing.
 They’ll likely be tired and perhaps frustrated and not thinking clearly, but the racer must turn in their bib and SPOT device to the aid station, so that we know they are accounted for and leaving the course and we do not need to go looking for them.

 You can have multiple pacers throughout the race, but only one can run with you at a time.
-Pacers cannot mule for you.
-They can eat at the aid stations and utilize the sleep stations if there are cots available; runners get first priority.
+Pacers cannot mule for you – this means they cannot carry items for the runner.
+They can eat at the aid stations and utilize the sleep stations if there are cots available; racers get first priority.

-All pacers will need to sign a waiver and pick up a bib at Greenwaters Park.
-A pacer bib must be worn and visible at all times when on course with a runner.
+All pacers must sign a waiver and pick up a bib at Greenwaters Park or at any of the aid stations where they can join their runner.
+A pacer bib is worn and visible at all times when on course with a runner.